 IUB - IPL is subject to regulation by the IUB for various matters including, but not limited to, retail utility rates and standards of service, accounting requirements, sales of assets with values that exceed 3% of IPL's revenues, and approval of the location and construction of EGUs.
-In May 2018, Iowa enacted new energy-related legislation.
-The most significant provisions of the legislation for Alliant Energy and IPL include the option for energy providers to use a forward-looking test period instead of a historical test year approach for electric and gas rate reviews, and adjustment of electric transmission service costs through a permanent transmission rider.

-Retail Utility Base Rates - IPL files periodic requests with the IUB for retail rate changes and may base those requests on either historical or forward-looking test periods (forward-looking test periods are allowable under Iowa's new energy-related legislation that was enacted in 2018).
+Retail Utility Base Rates - IPL files periodic requests with the IUB for retail rate changes and may base those requests on either historical or forward-looking test periods.
 The historical test periods may be adjusted for certain known and measurable changes to capital investments, cost of capital and operating and maintenance expenses consistent with IUB rules and regulations.
-Interim retail rates can be placed in effect as soon as 10 days after the rate application filing, subject to refund, and must be based on previously established regulatory principles.
-The IUB must decide on requests for retail rate changes within 10 months of the date of the application for which changes are filed, or the interim rates granted become permanent.
+Interim retail rates for historical test periods can be placed in effect as soon as 10 days after the rate application filing, subject to refund, and must be based on previously established regulatory principles.
+The IUB must decide on requests for retail rate changes within 10 months of the date of the application for which changes are filed.

 Energy Efficiency - In accordance with Iowa law, IPL is required to file an EEP every five years with the IUB.
 An EEP provides a utility's plan and related budget to achieve specified levels of electric and gas energy savings.
 IUB approval demonstrates that IPL's EEP is reasonably expected to achieve cost-effective delivery of the energy efficiency programs.
-In July 2018, IPL filed an EEP with the IUB, which includes IPL spending approximately \$240 million for electric and natural gas energy efficiency programs in Iowa from 2019 through 2023.
-The budget requested for the EEP is lower than previous EEPs due to legislative changes that set budget caps, as well as to reflect lower customer participation in the energy efficiency programs.
-A decision from the IUB on IPL's EEP for 2019 through 2023 is currently expected in 2019.
 Refer to Note 1(g) for discussion of the recovery of these costs from IPL's retail electric and gas customers.